thumbliner/thumbliner/pep-talk.md

 ### On Mindset
 - [ ] “You have to learn to play football with courage.”
 - [ ] “Losing hurts.
 If it doesn't hurt, you're in the wrong profession.”
-- [ ] “The pressure comes from myself.
-Nobody puts more pressure on me than I do.”
+- [ ] “Criticize all you want.
+You will never be more critical with me than I am with myself.”

 ---